MeltwaterArchive/proxymatic/README.md

  * **EXPOSE_HOST=false** - Expose services running in net=host mode.
 May cause port collisions when this container is also run in net=host mode.
 Defaults to false.
  * **HAPROXY=false** - Use HAproxy for TCP services instead of running everything through Pen.
 Defaults to false.
  * **VHOST_DOMAIN** - Configure nginx on port 80 with virtual hosts for each service under this domain.
+ * **PROXY_PROTOCOL=false** - Enable proxy protocol on the nginx vhost which is needed when using the AWS ELB in TCP mode for websocket support.

 ## Command Line Usage